Whoever is faithful in a very little is faithful also in much; and whoever is dishonest in a very little is dishonest also in much. Luke 16:10

 We need you well.

-About the author: Shavon is a 32-year-old Teaching Elder in the Presbytery of Southern New England and is originally from St. Petersburg, Florida.
+Shavon Starling Louis, MDiv ’13 is a 32-year-old Teaching Elder in the Presbytery of Southern New England and is originally from St. Petersburg, Florida.
 She’s a graduate of Columbia Theological Seminary and serves as the Co-Pastor of Providence Presbyterian Church in Providence, Rhode Island.

-The Center for Lifelong Learning is offering an abundance of courses and events in 2016 for pastors and lay-persons seeking vibrant learning and cohort opportunities specifically created to build and enhance skills in Christian education and formation, spiritual formation, spiritual direction, and yes, church leadership.
+The Center for Lifelong Learning offers an abundance of courses and events for pastors and lay-persons seeking vibrant learning and cohort opportunities specifically created to build and enhance skills in Christian education and formation, spiritual formation, spiritual direction, and yes, church leadership.
 Our courses are designed for people at all stages of their ministry.
-Check out our current classes here.
+Check out our current classes HERE.